 What are the parallels between high performance in business and sport?

-At O2’s Accelerate 2018 event at Twickenham last week, members of the England Rugby women’s team took to the stage to talk about their own business experience, and the parallels they see between high performance in business and sport.
+At O2’s Accelerate 2018 event at Twickenham in January, members of the England Rugby women’s team took to the stage to talk about their own business experience, and the parallels they see between high performance in business and sport.

 Most members of the team have a business or profession alongside their commitment to England Rugby.
 Rowena Burnfield, for example, is an organic dairy farmer.
 Rachael Burford founded the Burford all female rugby academy, and Marlie Packer is an experienced plumber with Homeserve.